hawa029/picatcher/README.md

 - Tarifs et prestations
 - Contact

-### Setting Up Locally
+### The origin of the project

-If you're doing it locally, start with clicking the [use this template](https://github.com/netlify-templates/nextjs-blog-theme/generate) button on GitHub.
-This will create a new repository with this template's files on your GitHub account.
-Once that is done, clone your new repository and navigate to it in your terminal.
+This website was built with this [Template](https://github.com/netlify-templates/nextjs-blog-theme/generate).
+This will create a new repository with this template's files on this GitHub account.
+Once that is done, a clone was generated and everything was pulling up in new Terminal.

-From there, you can install the project's dependencies by running:
+To start installing the project's dependencies by running:

 ```shell
 yarn install